rpajanssen/tangible-assessment/README.md

 - error handling
 - (testing)

-Assignment 3 - Create a commandline client to invoke the endpoints - aspects
+Assignment 3 - Create a commandline client to invoke the endpoints (15 mins) - aspects
 - Choice of framework, (e.g. spring-boot commandline-runner, or any other)
 - reuse code already made in previous assignments
 - use of thirdparty libraries

-Assignment 4 - Create another restful web-application -
+Assignment 4 - Create another restful web-application (20 mins)
+-
 This web application should also invoke the rest endpoints from assignment 2.
 (If assignment 3 is not accompished, this assignment can still be made)